Alright, you need to get a job fast, so we won’t waste any time here.

 Take on freelance work

 Sites like Fiverr and Upwork can help you find freelance projects for anything from writing and design to translation, voiceover work, programming, marketing, business and financial consulting, data entry, research, sound mixing, relationship advice, and more.
-Basically, anything you can think of, someone is likely willing to pay you for.
+Basically, anything you can think of, someone is likely willing to pay you for it.

 While you’re contacting your network and warming up those leads, consider taking on some consulting work.
 A little different from freelance, consultants typically work on longer-term projects and often get paid a little more.